eis/jboss-websocket-demo/README.md

  - Start firefox with firefox icon on the top of the screen (if you don't have a mouse cursor, restart the VM.
 Machine -> Reset.)
  - Navigate to [http://localhost:8080/websocket-web-app/](http://localhost:8080/websocket-web-app/)

-You can also not download JBoss EAP yourself, in which case the script will download the source codes and build the EAP for you.
+You don't have to download JBoss EAP yourself, in which case the script will download the source codes and build the EAP for you.
-This is slow though.
-It takes about an hour on my machine.
-The reason the script doesn't just download the binary is JBoss EAP licensing preventing that.
+This is slow though, it takes about an hour on my machine.
+The reason the script doesn't just download the binary is JBoss EAP licensing.
 However, building it from source code should be ok.
-It only build it once, after which it leaves the built .zip file in this folder.
+It will only build it once, after which it leaves the built .zip file in this folder from where it can be used on subsequent VM creations if needed.

 Reason for using a browser within VM is that VirtualBox seems to have issues with exposing WebSockets outside VM.
 Regular HTTP traffic works just fine.